This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Feeding Schedule and Appropriate Prey Items

-Aim for a flexible feeding frequency, maybe every 10-14 days, depending on your rattlesnake’s age and size.
+A proper feeding schedule is every 10–14 days, depending on age and size.

 Health Monitoring and Veterinary Care